-Vast tracks of Flax take on a bluish-purple look; canola radiates with bright yellow buds that stretch to the endless blue sky; soybeans vine out in a sea of green; and wheat goes through various stages of green and golden brown before the harvest in the fall.
+Vast fields of flax take on a bluish-purple hue; canola radiates with bright yellow buds that stretch to the endless blue sky; soybeans vine out into a sea of green; and wheat goes through various stages of green and golden brown before the harvest in the fall.
 Flax – which can appear as water in the distance – and canola bloom in late June through July.

 Nothing, however, compares to the amazing sunflower.

-Perched atop strong stalks and shining bright yellow toward the rising sun, the heads appear as millions of individual suns heralding the start of another day in North Dakota.
+Perched atop strong stalks and shining bright yellow towards the rising sun, the heads appear as millions of individual suns heralding the start of another day in North Dakota.
 Perhaps they play a role in North Dakota’s high ranking among the happiest states in the nation.
-After all, you can’t help but smile when you come upon some of the large fields scattered throughout the state.
+After all, you can’t help but smile when you come upon the large fields scattered throughout the state.

 But let’s get back to sunflowers.
 North Dakota Tourism often receives calls from soon-to-be fiances wanting to know where to find sunflower fields as a location to pop the question.
-The best time to do so varies, as the fields reach their peak colors depending on planting and weather.
-The best time is usually late July to early and mid-August.
+The best time to do so varies, as their peak colors depend on planting and weather, but usually late July to early and mid-August.
 Most landowners don’t mind visitors stopping to look at the fields as long as they are respectful and don’t enter or drive into the fields.

-It’s from here that your snack for next year’s football of baseball games originated.
-It's also the ingredients for other delicacies like North Dakota sunflower pie.
-North Dakota leads the nation in sunflower production and its uses include bird feed, confectionary seeds, sun butter and sunflower oil.
+It’s here that sunflower seeds originated, and it's also the ingredient for other delicacies like the North Dakota sunflower pie.
+North Dakota leads the nation in sunflower production and its uses include bird feed, confectionery seeds, sun butter and sunflower oil.